replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/01-specifying-the-cluster/assignment.md

 You'll notice there's an additional channel that doesn't have your release on it.
 That's an example of a release channel you could add when releasing your own application.
-Slackernews determined that some customere wanted "long-term support" releases since they upgrade more slowly and wanted longer support guarantees for the versions they installed.
+SlackerNews determined that some customere wanted "long-term support" releases since they upgrade more slowly and wanted longer support guarantees for the versions they installed.